Changes in Relationships

 Relating to Coworkers

 Many survivors age 60 and older are still working.
-Some may need to work, while others enjoy being around people and staying busy.
+Some may need to work for financial reasons, while others work because they enjoy being around people and staying busy.
 Returning to work after cancer treatment is over can help you feel that your life is getting back to normal.

 Just like your loved ones, friends at work may respond to you in different ways.
 Some may be very supportive, while others may be uncomfortable and try to avoid you.
 Think about the best approach for you to deal with their reactions.